au-nlp/project-milestone-p2-group-10/README.md

 ## Datasets

 We will use the **SPoRC (Spotify Podcast Corpus)** dataset provided in the course.
 It contains a large collection of podcast transcripts across multiple genres and formats, making it suitable for studying topic transitions and conversational structures.
-No additional datasets are planned at this stage.
+The dataset includes thousands of episodes with diverse lengths and metadata such as podcast title, genre, and episode duration.
+No additional datasets are used.

 ## Methods